Department of Food Science and Human Nutrition

 Instructor, Associate Director of the Institute for Food Laws & Regulations

-Melissa will teach the FSC 421 Food Laws and Regulations course both online (summer semester) and on-campus (spring semester) for undergraduate students.
+Melissa teaches the FSC 421 Food Laws and Regulations course both online (summer semester) and on-campus (spring semester) for undergraduate students.

-Fall semester she will teach three one-credit Food Safety Modernization Act (FSMA) short courses:
+Fall semester, she teaches three Food Safety Modernization Act (FSMA) courses:

-In addition, Melissa will represent the Institute for Food Laws & Regulations by speaking to various food law and food safety groups and conferences.
+Melissa assists IFLR Director Neal D. Fortin in the institute’s online global food law courses and, in particular, the online International Food Laws and Regulations course.
+In addition, Melissa represents the Institute for Food Laws & Regulations by speaking to various food law and food safety groups and conferences.

 Previously, Melissa was an associate in the Food, Beverage & Hospitality and Litigation Practice Groups of Clark Hill’s Detroit law office.
 She assisted food manufacturers on regulatory food and beverage law issues by ensuring companies comply with various federal regulations, including:

 - Handling food and beverage safety compliance assessment issues, such as product recalls;

 - Monitoring legislation affecting the regulation of foods and materials that come in contact with foods;